'Madame Hardy' rose Description

 Armed with thorns / prickles.

 USDA zone 4b through 9b.
+Can be used for garden or pillar.
 Hardy. shade tolerant.
 Disease susceptibility: very disease resistant.
 Prune after flowering is finished.
 Prune lightly until this rose gets established (about two years), then prune it back by about a third..
 This rose blooms on old wood.

 DNA analysis has shown that the closest relatives of 'Mme Hardy' are 'Bullata' and 'Petite de Hollande'.
 'Mme Hardy' also seems related to the Gallica-cluster.